vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - simple scanner with explicit collection;
 - scanner with match facts and resolver;
-- semantic sequence decoder/executor with a small opcode profile;
+- compiler-cursor sequence decoder with one opcode switch;
 - synth parser using `Instrument`, `Region`, and `Sample`;
 - source map annotation conventions.

-### 24.2 Keep command decoding and execution boring
+### 24.2 Keep command compilation boring

-The decoder should read operands and store flow once.
-Playback should consume named resolved operands, update state, emit events, and return runtime flow.
-Put both operations in the same profile entry; the two lifecycle entry points should only select and invoke that entry.
+Read each operand once in a short opcode block and finish with the command's effect.
+Literal output, state, and VM flow belong directly in that block.
+Only runtime-history-dependent behavior belongs in a nearby concrete `Playback` method, invoked with typed arguments.

-Keep opcode knowledge in one profile plus sparse patches.
-Avoid command-kind and operand-ID enums, parallel size/metadata tables, analysis interpreters, and per-opcode handler classes.
+Keep opcode knowledge in one switch plus small version dispatch helpers.
+Avoid command-kind and operand-ID enums, parallel size/metadata tables, analysis interpreters, declarative command tables, and per-opcode handler classes.

 ### 24.3 Prefer explicit collections when possible